carbonplan/cdr-database/methods/sources.md

 ## Microsoft 2021

 In early 2020, Microsoft announced a [commitment to purchase carbon removal](https://blogs.microsoft.com/blog/2020/01/16/microsoft-will-be-carbon-negative-by-2030/).
-They made a [call for proposals](https://blogs.microsoft.com/on-the-issues/2020/07/21/carbon-negative-transform-to-net-zero/), solicited applications using [this form](), evaluated them, and [selected winners](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4MDlc) for their 2021 purchase.
+They made a [call for proposals](https://blogs.microsoft.com/on-the-issues/2020/07/21/carbon-negative-transform-to-net-zero/), solicited applications, evaluated them, and [selected winners](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4MDlc) for their 2021 purchase.
 All public materials are available as a [CSV file](https://app.powerbi.com/view?r=eyJrIjoiOGM2MGFlNGYtMGNlNy00YzY5LWEyMTAtOTA0ODEyNzEzYTczIiwidCI6ImMxMzZlZWMwLWZlOTItNDVlMC1iZWFlLTQ2OTg0OTczZTIzMiIsImMiOjF9).
 They received 189 submissions.
 We included 162 (86%) for our analysis, due to incomplete or missing data.

 We excluded 9 proposals that specified 0 tCO₂ offered volume, which made the project invalid as a proposal for carbon removal from the perspective of our analysis.
 We excluded 16 proposals that did not provide enough data to tell what activities led to the claimed carbon benefits.
 Some of these proposals indicated more complete information in confidential attachments which we did not view.
 We also excluded one renewable energy proposal, and one apparent double submission.

-[Table of excluded projects]

 ## Stripe 2020

 In the spring of 2020 Stripe announced a [commitment to purchase carbon removal](https://stripe.com/blog/negative-emissions-commitment).
 They made a call for proposals, solicited applications using [this form](https://github.com/stripe/negative-emissions-source-materials/blob/master/project_applicaton_template.pdf), evaluated them, and selected winners for their 2020 purchase.
 All public materials are available [on Github](https://github.com/stripe/negative-emissions-source-materials).
 They received 24 submissions.
 We included all 24 (100%) for our analyses.